prajna-io/anatman/README.txt

   and Her eyes twinkle

-i take a sudden, strange pride in being the catalyst of this change
+i take a sudden, strange pride in being the catalyst of Her transformation

+                    like i have
+                    painted a sunset in the sky

 "i have never been in a position to make such decisions ... until now."